NExT logo (by J Womersley & A Belyaev)

 CfFP logo

-A NExT visitor programme linked to the RAL Centre for Fundamental Physics (CfFP) exists: contact us if you are interested in spending some time in Southampton, RAL, RHUL and/or Sussex.
+A NExT visitor programme linked to the RAL Centre for Fundamental Physics (CfFP) exists: contact us if you are interested in spending some time in Southampton, RAL, RHUL, Sussex, KCL and/or QMUL.

 Other Opportunities

-Lots of information and a series of useful links to external funding schemes that may enable you to come and join us is found here.
+Lots of external funding schemes that may enable you to come and join us exist, please get in touch.

 Director: Prof. S. Moretti